TalesAugusto1/DexBook-APP/progress/Project_Progress.md

 - ✅ Accessibility features implemented
 - ✅ WelcomeScreen updated with new components
 - ✅ Component examples and usage patterns created

-**In Progress:**
-- ⏳ React Navigation configuration
+- ✅ Expo Router navigation system implemented with all 24 screens
-- ⏳ State management setup (Context API + Redux Toolkit)
+- ✅ State management setup (Context API with useReducer)
-- ⏳ Screen transition animations
+- ✅ Screen transition animations implemented
+- ✅ Authentication flow integrated with AuthContext
+- ✅ All screens created with complete functionality
+- ✅ Complete file-based routing with Expo Router
+- ✅ Tab navigation with proper accessibility
+- ✅ All navigation warnings resolved
+- ✅ All syntax errors corrected across the project

 ---